Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 from a single template row.
 A second ship needs a second `gameobject_template` entry, which may reuse the same `Data0` path if you want them on the same route.

-**[VERIFIED] The spawn position and map are not in this table.** They come from the **first node of the taxi path**.
+**[VERIFIED] The spawn position and map are not in this table.** They come from the **first surviving keyframe** of the taxi path.
+Because the core trims the first node unless it is a stop or carries an event (see 1.4), that is normally **node index 1**, not node 0 — on one shipped route that is 165 yards along.
+Only two shipped paths keep their node 0.
 There is nowhere to specify where a transport starts.

 **[VERIFIED] The worst failure mode in the whole system lives here.** If the entry named by a `transports` row is not `type = 15` — or is missing from `gameobject_template` entirely — the row